 The Unstoppable Growth of the B2B SaaS Industry

-In 2020 we witnessed that businesses large and small become dependent on cloud-based SaaS solutions for continuity strategies that could help them weather the pandemic-triggered predicaments.
+In 2020 we witnessed businesses large and small become dependent on cloud-based SaaS solutions to help them weather the pandemic.
 And it was all for good reason.
-It’s easy to see the attraction of SaaS as these products can be deployed instantaneously without the need for physical distribution, resulting in significant cost savings for businesses.
+It’s easy to see the attraction of SaaS—these products can be deployed instantaneously without shipping and handling.
+They're accessible, convenient, and (when done right) they make life easier.

-These services are fast gaining popularity and will emerge as clear winners in 2021 as well.
-As long as SaaS brands can continue to shape their offers based on market needs and advertise the effortless adaptability of their solutions to meet the changing requirements, there’s infinite potential to grow their business.
+As long as SaaS brands can continue to shape their offers based on market needs and advertise the effortless adaptability of their solutions to meet the changing requirements, there’s infinite potential for business growth.

 What Does The Future Hold?

-The flexibility, scalability and cost-efficiency of SaaS are also bringing more service providers to the market.
-But the good news is that more businesses are turning to AI in search of ways to enhance their productivity and make their processes more efficient (which, coincidentally, also makes up a piece of the B2B SaaS niche).
+The flexibility, scalability, and cost-efficiency of SaaS are also bringing more service providers to the market.
+The good news is that more businesses are turning to AI in search of ways to enhance their productivity and make their processes more efficient (which, coincidentally, also makes up a piece of the B2B SaaS niche).

 Some key takeaways for SaaS marketers looking to grow in 2021: